Roberta Hines, MD

 Yale University School of Medicine

-For the 2017-2018 academic year, the Department provided anesthetic care for over 65,000 patients.
+For the 2019-2020 academic year, the Department will provide anesthetic care for over 90,000 patients.
 Our clinical anesthesia practice is composed of divisions and sections which provide clinical service in a specialty specific manner.
 This approach assures that our patients receive the most contemporary and evidenced based care.
-These clinical divisions include: Ambulatory, Cardiac, Adult Perioperative, OB/Gyn, Pediatrics, Pain Medicine, Non-OR anesthesia (NORA), Intensive Care Medicine (SICU, CT-ICU and MICU) and the VA facility.
-The section of perioperative adult anesthesia is the largest division and is further divided into the following sections: bariatrics, regional, thoracic and vascular, neuro, ENT, preadmission testing and intensive care medicine.
+These clinical divisions include: Ambulatory, Cardiac, Adult Perioperative, OB/Gyn, Pediatrics, Pain Medicine, Non-OR anesthesia (NORA), Intensive Care Medicine (SICU, CT-ICU and MICU), The St. Raphael Campus, Bridgeport Hospital and the West Haven VA facility.
+The section of perioperative adult anesthesia is the largest division and is further divided into the following divisions: bariatrics, regional, thoracic and vascular, neuro, ENT, preadmission testing and intensive care medicine.
 All divisions and sections incorporate faculty with fellowship expertise to assure in depth educational experience for all trainees and provide our patients with the most contemporary and highly specialized clinical care.

-Our educational program incorporates innovative and novel educational methods, as well as simulation, board review course preparation, PBLD and lecture presentations.
+Our educational program incorporates innovative and novel educational methods, as well as simulation, board review course preparation, PBLD hands on workshops and lecture presentations.
 We have recently introduced the concept of the “flipped” classroom into our didactic program.
 Workshops aimed at providing experience in techniques for vascular access, regional anesthesia, airway techniques/devices and cardiovascular devices (pacemakers, ECMO, VADs) are given annually.
 Our grand rounds programs highlight faculty from within the Department as well as the extended Yale community.
-We host numerous visiting professors (from national and international institutions) as part of our Grand Rounds program, which covers the broad range of cutting edge research advances in clinical care and science and health policy.
+We host numerous visiting professors (from national and international institutions) as part of our Grand Rounds program, which covers the broad range of cutting-edge research advances in clinical care and science and health policy.
 Clinical fellowship opportunities are offered in the following areas: ambulatory, cardiothoracic (ACGME), pediatrics (ACGME), regional, OB (ACGME), quality and safety, neuro-anesthesia and thoracic anesthesia.
-I am delighted to announce the addition of our new ACGME fellowship, in pain medicine and critical care medicine.
+Our newest fellowship offerings are in the areas of pain medicine and critical care medicine both accredited by ACGME.
 Research fellowships are available via an NIH supported T-32 program and via the National Clinical Scholars Program.
 These may be pursued as a primary fellowship or in combination with any of the above clinical fellowships.
 (See associated links for details).

 The Yale School of Medicine and Yale-New Haven Medical Center are among the premier research and training institutions in the country.
 As part of this rich tradition, the areas of research interest in the Department of Anesthesiology encompass both traditional areas of anesthesia research, as well as new areas of science and medicine.
 Expanding and enhancing the research mission of the Department is one of our top priorities.

-Our Research Program is under the directorship of Dr. Laura Niklason, Vice Chair for Research.
-Dr. Niklason’ s lab is focused on cutting edge research in the areas of vascular biology, tissue engineering and regenerative medicine.
+The department research program has seen a significant expansion both in scope and breadth.
+Dr. Laura Niklason serves as Vice Chair for Research and her lab focuses on cutting edge research in the areas of vascular biology, tissue engineering and regenerative medicine.
 Her group was one of the first to achieve the culture and successful implantation of tissue engineered lungs in a rat model, work that was published in Science and that has continued to expand in subsequent years.

 Other faculty members in collaboration with Dr. Laura Niklason are studying topics in vascular biology, as it pertains to peri-operative outcomes and sepsis, as well as stroke and the regeneration of blood vessels that are damaged by injury or disease.
 This work is performed in collaboration with numerous investigators in the Interdisciplinary Vascular Biology program at the Yale School of Medicine.
 In addition, the Department is working on pioneering new strategies for regeneration of entire segments of functional lung for the treatment of end-stage lung diseases such as emphysema and cystic fibrosis.